gibsonberg/gibfyi/content/_index.md

 I'm currently in undergrad studying Civil Engineering at the University of Minnesota.
-I have particular interest in urban mobility, and intend to focus primarily on transportation, ideally pedetrian, bicycle, and rail infrastructure.
+I have particular interest in urban mobility, and intend to focus primarily on transportation, ideally pedestrian, bicycle, and rail infrastructure.
 I'm also interested in learning more about [Intelligent Transportation Systems.](https://en.wikipedia.org/wiki/Intelligent_transportation_system)

 Feel free to contact me by [email](mailto:berg@gib.fyi) for whatever reason.
 While I do have accounts